-- 4.1.1 At an airport, emissions occur at various locations and time periods depending on the purpose and operational characteristics of the source.
+4.1.1 At an airport, emissions occur at various locations and time periods depending on the purpose and operational characteristics of the source.
 For example, stationary sources such as generators or heating plants emit from fixed locations and may be continuous or intermittent.
 By comparison, aircraft emissions are more mobile, occurring at various locations on the airport, times of day and intensities.
 Aircraft emissions generated during take-off and landing operations also occur off the airport and up to the local mixing height, which is often assumed to be 1 000 metres or 3 000 ft in height.
-This results in the dispersion of emissions becoming not only a temporal distribution but a spatial three-dimensional (e.g. "3-D") consideration as well.
-Other mobile sources are usually confined to a general area but move within the area and vary by time of day.
+This results in the dispersion of emissions becoming not only a temporal distribution but a spatial three-dimensional consideration as well.1 Other mobile sources are usually confined to a general area but move within the area and vary by time of day.
 The assessment of this variability of location and emissions density must be done by temporal and spatial distribution of the emissions.
 This is especially true if dispersion modelling is to be performed as part of the overall air quality analysis.
-Depending on the dispersion modelling source configuration (e.g. point, line, volume or area) different information may be needed for the emissions distribution.
-This chapter describes the emissions distribution process that occurs in the general vicinity of airports. - 4.1.2 In summary, the objectives of the assessment of airport-related emissions distribution include: - a) determination of spatial (placement) emissions densities; - b) determination of temporal (time of day and total release time) emissions; - c) evaluation of areas of the airport that include specific pollutants; - d) determination of "hot-spot" areas on airport property; and/or - e) development of dispersion modelling input. - 4.1.3 The process of emissions distribution is closely tied to the overall emissions inventory process and dispersion modelling, if conducted.
-Accordingly, frequent references to Chapter 3 will be made, rather than repeating the information. - 4.1.4 Emissions distribution may occur at different times during the air quality analysis of airports or may not be done at all.
+Depending on the dispersion modelling source configuration (e.g. point, line, volume or area), different information may be needed for the emissions distribution.
+This chapter describes the emissions distribution process that occurs in the general vicinity of airports.

+4.1.2 In summary, the objectives of the assessment of airport-related emissions distribution include:

+- a) determination of spatial (placement) emissions densities; - b) determination of temporal (time of day and total release time) emissions; - c) evaluation of areas of the airport that include specific pollutants; - d) determination of hot-spot areas on airport property; and/or - e) development of dispersion modelling input.

+4.1.3 The process of emissions distribution is closely tied to the overall emissions inventory process and dispersion modelling, if conducted.
+Accordingly, frequent references to Chapter 3 will be made, rather than repeating the information.

+4.1.4 Emissions distribution may occur at different times during the air quality analysis of airports or may not be done at all.
 For example, some airports complete this work as they complete the emissions inventory, combining the work effort.
 Other airports do not complete the emissions distribution until dispersion modelling begins.
 The reason for this is that an emissions inventory includes the total mass from the entire airport, broken down by source and pollutant types, and may be all that is required.
-Alternately, an allocated inventory places the emissions temporally and spatially, providing additional information that can be used - 1.
-It should be noted that the term allocation is often used during airport analysis instead of the term distribution.
-However, allocation in a global sense can have a different meaning and as such is not used in this document.

-for trend analysis, dispersion modelling input, or for mitigation of emissions distribution.
+Alternatively, an allocated inventory places the emissions temporally and spatially, providing additional information that can be used for trend analysis, dispersion modelling input or for mitigation of emissions distribution.
 The detailed data needed for this analysis also may not be available during the initial emissions inventory, which may delay the completion of the work.